-What to Consider When Purchasing Your Commercial Refrigerator
+What to Consider When Purchasing A Commercial Refrigerator

 A dependable commercial refrigerator is the mainstay of any foodservice business.
-Your commercial refrigerator is where you will store all your perishable goods and, just like at home, it is the center of attention in any commercial kitchen.
-In addition, health codes mandate the refrigeration of foods that will not be consumed or sold right away.
-So without a reliable commercial refrigerator for your business, you might as well close up shop and go home.
+A commercial refrigerator is where all your perishable goods will be stored and, just like at home, it will be the center of attention in your commercial kitchen.
+In addition, health codes mandate that foods that will not be consumed or sold right away must be refrigerated, so, without a reliable commercial refrigerator for your business, you might as well close up shop and go home.
 So, what are the important things to look for when purchasing a commercial refrigerator?

 Commercial Refrigerator Types

-• Reach in Refrigerators that are a lot like your residential refrigerator, only larger, stronger, and tougher to withstand constant use.
+• Reach in Refrigerators are a lot like your residential refrigerator, only larger, stronger, and tougher so they can withstand constant use.
 They come with either one, two or three doors and have either a top-mount or bottom mount compressor.

-• Roll-in Refrigeratorscan accommodate various sizes and quantities of sheet pans.
-They can be found in bakeries and other foodservice businesses that prepare large amounts of food in advance as they enable these sheet pans to be taken from the unit directly to the oven for baking or cooking.
+• Roll-in Refrigerators can accommodate various sizes and quantities of sheet pans.
+They can be found in bakeries and other foodservice businesses that prepare large amounts of food in advance as they enable these sheet pans to be taken from the refrigeration unit directly to the oven for baking or cooking.

-• Undercounter Refrigerators look and work very much like reach-in refrigerators, but they are much shorter and fit in smaller spaces, typically under the counter.
-They store fewer products and can be perfect for food trucks; as a second refrigerator that stores the most used products; or in smaller kitchens with limited space.
+• Undercounter Refrigerators look and operate very much like reach-in refrigerators but they are much shorter and fit in smaller spaces, typically under the counter.
+They store fewer items and are especially suited for food trucks; as a second refrigerator that stores products that are used most frequently; or in smaller commercial kitchens with limited space.

 • Walk in Coolers allow you to walk in and store large quantities of perishable foods.
 They can be found in larger commercial kitchens that require lots of cold storage space.
-They can be set up with shelving systems, or they can hold bulk items and boxed items on the floor.
-They can be installed in the back of the house, or sometimes outside the restaurant, if inside space is limited.
+They can be set up with shelving systems, or they can store bulk and boxed items on the floor.
+They can be installed in the back of the house, or even outside the restaurant, if inside space is limited.